Looking to join affiliate programs for new bloggers?

 Once you put the links in place, it becomes a relatively passive source of income.

-So you’re interested in joining affiliate programs for beginners, but you don’t know where to start?
+So you’re interested in joining affiliate marketing programs for beginners, but you don’t know where to start?

 Or maybe you’ve been rejected from an affiliate program and you don’t know why?